 As with most things in life, there is a co-existing benefit and risk to all that we do.
 This couldn’t be more prevalent than in the rapidly accelerating technology industry and the looming internet of things – aka the IoT effect.
 Having a good understanding of both sides will empower you to greatly reduce the gap between risk and reward.

 These are a few examples of how the IoT effect will affect you at home and in life:

-With the introduction of the Amazon Echo and their releasing it to the public for developers to use, many of the mundane tasks we perform, often without thinking, will soon be done though voice.
+With the introduction of the Amazon Echo and they’re releasing it to the public for developers to use, many of the mundane tasks we perform, often without thinking, will soon be done through voice.